iemre/flink-source-connector-sqs/README.md

 ## SQS Source Connector for Apache Flink

-AWS SQS source connector for Apache Flink (for 1.20 or above) with at-least-once delivery.
+AWS SQS source connector for Apache Flink (for 1.20) with at-least-once delivery.

 If you're looking for an SQS Sink connector, there is already a community version available.
 Check out the Flink website.